Sailanarmo/Math4610/SoftwareManual/Newton/newton.md

 **Language:** C++

-**Description:** This version of Newton's method contains checks to make sure the initial guess is valid with the given function.
-It will approximate the root by evaluating the function and derivative at the inital guess, and take that value to be the new guess.
-While doing that, the routine checks to make sure the derivative is non-zero and the sequence is converging within the interval.
+**Description:** This is the safer version of Newtons method.
+This will abort the current function and return the user back so they may do another computation if they wish.

 **Input:** x0 is the initial guess at the root, f and df indicate the desired fucntion and derivative, tol is the allowed tolerance and maxIter is the max number of iterations to be run.

-**Output:** The output is an approximation to the root of type double, or an error message telling you to pick a different initial guess.
+**Output:** The output is an approximation to the root.

 **Code:**
 ```C++